HOW to LETTER in Track & Field LETTERING WORKSHEET

 ATHLETE VOLUNTEER (6 hours)

-*(Parents cannot earn more than 50% of an athlete's hours, and these hours cannot count toward an athlete's required BHS Graduation Requirements)
+*(Parents cannot earn more than 50% of an athlete's hours, and these hours will not count toward an athlete's required BHS Graduation Requirements)

 - Varsity Points are earned by scoring at an Invitational or Championship Meet